-Taylor Wessing and Associated Newspapers victorious
+Taylor Wessing and Associated Newspapers victorious for second year running

 Teams from leading media organisations and solicitors firms entered the competition to win the first prize of a case of champagne.